-The bill proposes the repeal of Section 3-7-19 of the General Laws in Chapter 3-7, which previously restricted the issuance of certain retail liquor licenses (Class B, C, N, and I) based on their proximity to schools and places of worship.
-Specifically, it eliminates the prohibition on issuing these licenses if there were objections from property owners within 200 feet of the establishment or if the establishment was located within 200 feet of a public, private, or parochial school or a place of public worship.
+The bill proposes the repeal of Section 3-7-19 of the General Laws in Chapter 3-7, which previously restricted the issuance of certain retail licenses (Class B, C, N, and I) based on their proximity to schools and places of worship.
+Specifically, it eliminates the requirement for objections from property owners within 200 feet of an establishment and the prohibition of licenses if located within 200 feet of a public, private, or parochial school or a place of worship.

 The act is set to take effect immediately upon passage.